 Which Bike Is Right For You?

 We always say that every trail is different, and so are the people who ride them.
 The "right bike" is the one that suits your needs the best, and nobody else’s.
-If you're riding around the Bay Farm Island trail with your family, you're going to want a different bike than if you're sprinting down Fruitvale to catch their BART train or going for a weekend of bike camping with some buddies.
+If you're riding around the Bay Farm Island trail with your family, you're going to want a different bike than if you're sprinting down Fruitvale to catch a BART train or going for a weekend bike camping trip with some buddies.

 With that said, here are the first three considerations:

 Size: A properly sized bike is vital.
 You may be in between sizes, but do not buy a bike that doesn’t fit.
 No matter what.
 Bicycle sizing is similar to purchasing clothes - manufacturers measure their bikes differently and geometry differs from bike to bike.
 A 56cm frame from one brand doesn't necessarily fit the same as a 56cm frame from another.
 We can help you narrow down your search via text or email, but nothing beats a test ride to really get the size right.

 Type: The type of bike to get depends upon how much versatility you want, where you will be riding, and how the ride feels to you.
 Some bikes are super versatile, while others do one thing really well.
 There are often a few options based on where you want to ride - don't forget to consider a pedal-assist electric bike.
 We’ll discuss the pros and cons of all the options that could work for you.